nightori/cc.nightori.ru/README.md

  - Regex validation for all incoming data

 ## Dependencies
-This application is built with [Spring Framework](https://spring.io/projects/spring-framework).
+This application is built with [Spring Boot](https://spring.io/projects/spring-boot).
 The following modules are used:
-- Spring Boot
 - Spring Web
 - Spring Data JPA
-- Spring Validation
 - Spring Security
+- Validation
-- Spring Cache
+- Spring cache abstraction

 The data is stored in a MySQL database, so [JDBC Driver for MySQL](https://www.mysql.com/products/connector/) is used for connection.